 So, I’ve had Garmin watches for running for years – I think I’ve had five watches in that time, and with my last one (the Vivosmart HR+, which James has reviewed) I made the switch to it being my everyday watch.
 I really appreciate the notifications as well as the health and sleep tracking, so those were key for me.
 Aside from that, my use of the watch is probably 70% running, 20% hiking, and 10% other sports.
 A big factor, however, is that I am a serving Army Reservist and wanted a watch that was rugged enough to use in the field, and could replace the features of my Garmin Foretrex which, while brilliant, was feeling increasingly outdated.

-The biggest motivating factors for me in switching to the Instinct from the Vivoactive 3 were the ruggedness and the hiking features.
-The Vivoactive 3 does little for hiking other than track your route (it can’t even display a grid reference) and it’s also not particularly rugged; the touch-screen and metallic casing are easily damaged and scratched.
+The biggest motivating factors for me in switching to the Instinct from Garmin’s Vivoactive 3 were the ruggedness and the hiking features.
+The Vivoactive 3 does little for hiking other than track your route (it can’t even display a grid reference) and it’s also not what you’d call a rugged GPS watch; the touch-screen and metallic casing are easily damaged and scratched.
 Whereas, the Instinct is specifically designed to be rugged and is shock/damage/water resistant to military standards.
 It also includes hiking and basic navigation features that, while not up there with the Fenix or other hiking-centric watches, are a step up from the running watches I’d used up until now.

 The Instinct is also available in a ‘tactical’ option which I gave serious thought to, given that I planned to use it for military exercises.
 However in the end I decided that for me, intending to use it primarily for exercises and not on real operations, the features just didn’t justify the added cost.